mollymccollumwx/professional-readme-generator/generatedREADME.md

     SOFTWARE.

 ## Contributing
-test
+Please see the Questions section below to contact the author to be added as a contributor.

 ## Tests
-test
+No tests

 ## Questions
-If you have any questions, feel free to contact me on [Github](https://www.github.com/test).
+If you have any questions, feel free to contact me on [Github](https://www.github.com/mollymccollumwx).
-Alternatively, you can email me at test.
+Alternatively, you can email me at mollymccollumwx@gmail.com.